PMCC-BioinformaticsCore/janis-translate-examples/cwl/tools/gatk_haplotype_caller/tutorial.md

 <br>

-> NOTE<br>
+>NOTE<br>
-> `nextflow.enable.dsl=2` ensures that we are using the dsl2 nextflow syntax which is the current standard. <br>
+>`nextflow.enable.dsl = 2` ensures that we are using the dsl2 nextflow syntax which is the current standard. <br>
-> `docker.enabled = true` tells nextflow to run processes using docker.
-Our `gatk_haplotype_caller.nf` has a directive with the form `container "broadinstitute/gatk:4.1.8.1"` provided, so it will use the specified image when running this process.
+>`singularity.enabled = true` tells nextflow to run processes using singularity.
+Our `gatk_haplotype_caller.nf` has a directive with the form `container "broadinstitute/gatk:4.1.8.1"` provided, so it will use the specified image when running this process. <br>
+>`singularity.cacheDir = "$HOME/.singularity/cache"` tells nextflow where singularity images are stored

 <br>